 - To specify accent colors, go to the General panel of the Preferences dialog box and choose a color from the Accent Color menu.

 Switch to Compact mode when you want to shrink the Adobe Bridge window.
 In Compact mode, the panels are hidden and the Content panel is simplified.
 A subset of common Adobe Bridge commands remains available from the pop‑up menu in the upper-right corner of the window.

 By default, the Compact mode Adobe Bridge window floats on top of all windows.
 (In Full mode, the Adobe Bridge window can move behind other windows.)
 This floating window is useful because it is always available as you work in different applications.
 For instance, use Compact mode after you select the files you plan to use, and then drag them into the application as you need them.

 Deselect Compact Window Always On Top from the Adobe Bridge window menu to prevent the Compact mode Adobe Bridge window from floating on top of all windows.

 In Adobe Bridge, the thumbnail quality determines whether color profile settings are used.
 High-quality thumbnails use color-profile settings, while quick thumbnails do not.
 In CS5 only, use the Advanced Preferences and the Options For Thumbnail Quality and Preview Generation button in the application bar to determine thumbnail quality.

-If you own Adobe Creative Suite, you can use Adobe Bridge to synchronize color settings across all color-managed Creative Suite components.
-When you specify Creative Suite color settings using the Edit > Creative Suite Color Settings command in Adobe Bridge, color settings are automatically synchronized.
-Synchronizing color settings ensures that colors look the same in all color-managed Adobe Creative Suite components.
+If you are a Creative Cloud member or own Adobe Creative Suite , you can use Adobe Bridge to synchronize color settings across all color-managed apps and components.
+When you specify color settings using the Edit > Color Settings (Bridge CC) or Edit > Creative Suite Color Settings (Bridge CS) command, color settings are automatically synchronized.
+Synchronizing color settings ensures that colors look the same in all color-managed Adobe products.